MarcinWadek/yeti-selenium-java-tests/README.md

 ## General Information
 - The goal of this project was to show how I approach testing webpages
+- It is a standard Maven Java project with regular java folder structure and POM.xml
 - I aimed at creating robust framework, without flacky tests, with reduced time of test performance.

 ## Technologies Used